Is Breakfast Actually Important for My Health? [A Dietitian’s Take]

 Breakfast as we know it only took off in the Industrial Revolution of the 1600s, as people needed a hearty meal in the morning to fuel a full day’s work.

-As for where breakfast got its healthy rep?
+So, why is breakfast the most important meal in our minds?
+As for where did it get its healthy rep?
 Well, some say you could trace that back to Dr. John Harvey Kellogg.
 Yep, that Kelloggs.
 Turns out, the cereal creator was also the editor of a magazine called Good Health.

 Back in 1917, they ran an article hyping up breakfast that stated “In many ways, breakfast is the most important meal of the day, because it is the meal that gets the day started.”